 Show you how fast things change in politics.

-Yesterday, Jeb Bush announces exploratory committee, and everybody says, well, that's it for Rubio.
+Yesterday, Jeb Bush announces exploratory committee, and everybody says, Well, that's it for Rubio.

-Rubio's finished because Jeb's gonna get all the money in Florida, and then Obama says he's gonna end the embargo, effectively, prop up the Cuban dictatorship, and Rubio is reborn today.
+And then Obama says he's going to end the embargo, effectively, prop up the Cuban dictatorship, and Rubio is reborn today.

-People magazine, worst selling issue this year.
+People magazine, worst-selling issue this year.

-Do you know who was undercover?
+Do you know who was on the cover?

-Yeah, that's right, that old fresh face herself, Hillary Clinton.
+That old fresh face herself, Hillary Clinton.

-Hillary Clinton, the cover of the worst selling issue of People Magazine this year.
+Hillary Clinton, the cover of the worst-selling issue of People magazine this year.

 Do you know there were two other issues that also were in the bomb category?

-One of them had Beyonce on the cover, the other the Kardashians.
+One of them had Beyoncé on the cover, the other the Kardashians.

 I kid you not.